Your AI assistant, now publishes.

 }Available scopes

 Each scope grants a fixed capability cluster.
-You approve the bundle once on the consent screen; revoke individual tokens anytime in Integrations.
+You approve them on the consent screen when you connect; revoke individual tokens anytime in Integrations.

 | Scope | What it grants |